Paywerk Integration Portal

 {paywerkId} refers to the identifier you received in the response in Step 1.

-Additionally, you have to include a JavaScript from Paywerk (refer to URL: https://merchant.sandbox.paywerk.co/ui/shop.js for Sandbox and https://merchant.paywerk.co/ui/shop.js for Production) in order to display the contents inside <paywerk-products />:
+Additionally, you have to include a JavaScript from Paywerk (refer to URL: https://checkout.sandbox.paywerk.co/ui/shop.js for Sandbox and https://checkout.paywerk.co/ui/shop.js for Production) in order to display the contents inside <paywerk-products />:

 Sandbox: